ghively/claude-desktop-Appimage/README.md

 ### Using Pre-built Releases

-Download the latest `.deb` or `.AppImage` from the [Releases page](https://github.com/aaddrick/claude-desktop-debian/releases).
+Download the latest `.AppImage` from the [Releases page](https://github.com/aaddrick/claude-desktop-debian/releases).

 ### Building from Source

 #### Prerequisites

-- Debian-based Linux distribution (Debian, Ubuntu, Linux Mint, MX Linux, etc.)
+- Any modern Linux distribution
 - Git
 - Basic build tools (automatically installed by the script)

+### Supported Distributions

+The build script automatically detects and supports the following package managers:
+- **DNF/YUM**: Fedora, RHEL, CentOS, Rocky Linux, AlmaLinux
+- **APT**: Debian, Ubuntu, Linux Mint, Pop!_OS, Elementary OS
+- **Zypper**: openSUSE, SUSE Linux Enterprise
+- **Pacman**: Arch Linux, Manjaro, EndeavourOS
+- **APK**: Alpine Linux

+The script has been tested on Fedora 40+ and should work on any distribution with one of the above package managers.

 #### Build Instructions